Road Trip Itinerary from Miami to Key West

 Miami

 Miami’s vibrant street art and beaches are worth a quick visit if time allows.
-Its nice to do a walk along the iconic South Beach, and enjoy the art-deco architecture along the seafront, where you'll also find family-friendly restaurants, chains etc.
+It's nice to do a walk along the iconic South Beach, and enjoy the art-deco architecture along the seafront, where you'll also find family-friendly restaurants, chains etc.

 Fort Lauderdale